 There are dozens of interesting photographic possibilities but 90% are a lot of low-light conditions; a tripod is a must.

 Give yourself plenty of time.
 Your best bet is to go during the week soon after the prison opens.
 You’ll have fewer people to contend with.
 Otherwise, you’ll spend a long time waiting for visitors to move out of your frame.

 (Note: To use a tripod, monopod, or easel within the penitentiary, visitors must acquire an equipment pass at the admissions desk for an extra $10, which is valid all season).

 Admission information for Eastern State Penitentiary

-*Facts taken from the Eastern State Penitentiary website or audio tour.
+*Facts are taken from the Eastern State Penitentiary website and audio tour.